yamato-snow/Claude-Code-Usage-Monitor/README.md

 - **⚠️ Warning system** - Alerts when tokens exceed limits or will deplete before session reset
 - **💼 Professional UI** - Clean, colorful terminal interface with emojis
 - **⏰ Customizable scheduling** - Set your own reset times and timezones
-- **🚀 Auto-install dependencies** - Automatically installs Node.js and ccusage if needed

 ## 🚀 Installation

-### 🎯 Automatic Dependencies

-The Claude Code Usage Monitor **automatically installs all required dependencies** on first run:

-- **Node.js** - If not present, downloads and installs Node.js
-- **npm & npx** - Ensures npm package manager and npx are available
-- **ccusage** - Automatically installs the ccusage CLI tool

-No manual dependency installation required!
-Just install the monitor and run.

 ### ⚡ Modern Installation with uv (Recommended)

 **Why uv is the best choice:**